Human Resources Administration311Search all NYC.gov websites

 Please click on a question to view its answers

-• A client's eligibility for Cash Assistance benefits is determined using the New York State eligibility guidelines.
-For single cases with only unearned income (e.g. SSI/SSD, unemployment insurance benefits, VA pension), we must first budget all of the income and rent to determine if the client is left with less than $376/month, which is the New York State-determined level of need.
-If so, the client is eligible for rental assistance and possibly cash assistance if the rent and lease are approved by HASA.
+• Eligibility Criteria: To be eligible for Cash Assistance (CA) benefits, clients must meet New York State eligibility level of need.
+For a one-person household, we first budget all the income, rent, and HASA supplements to determine if the client is left with less than $376 per month (amount varies according to the household size).
+If the client meets the level of need, they are eligible for rental assistance and possibly CA if the rent and lease are approved by HASA.

-• In order to be eligible, total household income must be below 200% of the Federal Poverty Level (FPL)
+• Income Limit for Applicants: Total household income must be below 200% of the Federal Poverty Level (FPL) for the household size.

-• Clients that meet the eligibility requirements residing in private market housing and who have income other than Cash Assistance are required to pay 30% of their adjusted household income towards rent*.
+• Requirement to pay 30% of client income towards rent: Clients who meet the eligibility requirements, reside in private market housing and who have any type of income other than CA are required to pay 30% of their gross household income towards rent.
+The household income is calculated before any disregards.
 The client’s rent and lease must also be approved by HASA.

-• Example A: Client has no income of any kind
+• Example A: HASA applicant who has no income of any

 • Client does not have any earned or unearned income.